-Expats wanting to work in Kuwait are required to have a valid work permit which is issued in conjunction with a formal offer of employment from a company in Kuwait.
+Expats wanting to work in Kuwait are required to have a valid work permit that is issued in conjunction with a formal offer of employment from a company in Kuwait.
 The work permit is sponsored and organised by the hiring company.
 Foreigners caught working without the proper paperwork face severe penalties, including deportation.

 Employment contracts for skilled foreign workers in Kuwait usually include benefits such as a housing allowance, medical aid and annual air tickets home.
-Unfortunately, lucrative expat contracts are not what they used to be as the country continues to implement the Kuwaitisation plan.
+Unfortunately, lucrative expat contracts are not what they used to be, as the country continues to implement the Kuwaitisation plan.

 Work culture in Kuwait